Avshalom-Mogos/snake-game-js/README.md

 ## How to use?
 - Click the arrow buttons on screen or use the arrow keys on the keyboard.
-- Eat the apples to make the snake grow!
+- Eat the apple to make the snake grow!